mitogen-hq/mitogen/docs/howitworks.rst

     * - `reply_to`
       - 4
       - Integer target handle to direct any reply to this message.
-Used to receive a one-time reply, such as the return value of a function call.
+Used to receive a one-time reply, such as the return value of a function call, or to signal a special condition for the message. :ref:`See below
-        :data:`IS_DEAD` has a special meaning when it appears in this field.
+        <reply_to_values>` for special values for this field.

     * - `length`
       - 4